Gallstones in dogs form from bacteria, bile, calcium salts, cholesterol, and proteins, and they sometimes cause blockages in the gallbladder.

 Treatments For Gallstones In Dogs

-If a gallstone is small enough, treatment for your dog may be as simple as administering medication to dissolve it, followed up with antibiotics to prevent infection.
-Your veterinarian may also prescribe vitamins to account for any deficiencies that could be responsible for gallbladder formation.
+If a gallstone is small enough, your vet’s treatment for your dog may be as simple as administering medication to dissolve it, followed up with antibiotics to prevent infection.
+Your vet may also prescribe vitamins to account for any deficiencies that could be responsible for gallbladder formation.

 Certain complications like jaundice require an intravenous administration of Vitamin K1, and if the liver is compromised, Vitamin E can be given to help organ function.